distillpub/post--multimodal/src/paper.md

 These neurons don’t just select for a single object.
 They also fire (more weakly) for associated stimuli, such as a Barack Obama neuron firing for Michelle Obama or a morning neuron firing for images of breakfast.
 They also tend to be maximally inhibited by stimuli which could be seen, in a very abstract way, as their opposite. <d-footnote>Some neurons seem less abstract.
 For example, typographic features like the “-ing” detector seem to roughly fire based on how far a string is away in Levenshtein distance.
 Although, even these show remarkable generalization, such as responding to different font sizes and rotated text.</d-footnote>

 How should we think of these neurons?
 From an interpretability perspective, these neurons can be seen as extreme examples of “multi-faceted neurons” which respond to multiple distinct cases <d-cite bibtex-key="nguyen2016multifaceted"></d-cite>.
-Looking to neuroscience, they might sound like “grandmother neurons,” but their associative nature distinguishes them from how many neuroscientists interpret that term <d-cite bibtex-key="quiroga2008sparse" />.
+Looking to neuroscience, they might sound like “grandmother neurons,”<d-footnote>The <a href="https://en.wikipedia.org/wiki/Grandmother_cell">“grandmother neuron”</a> is a classic example in neuroscience of a hypothetical neuron that responds in a highly specific way to some complex concept or stimulus – such as a person’s grandmother.</d-footnote> but their associative nature distinguishes them from how many neuroscientists interpret that term <d-cite bibtex-key="quiroga2008sparse" />.
 The term “concept neurons” has sometimes been used to describe biological neurons with similar properties  <d-cite bibtex-key="quiroga2012concept" />, but this framing might encourage people to overinterpret these artificial neurons.
 Instead, the authors generally think of these neurons as being something like the visual version of a topic feature, activating for features we might expect to be similar in a word embedding.

 <p>Many of these neurons deal with sensitive topics, from political figures to emotions.
 Some neurons explicitly represent or are closely related to protected characteristics: age, gender, race, religion, sexual orientation,<d-footnote>There’s a neuron we conceptualize as an LGBT neuron, which responds to the Pride flag, rainbows, and images of words like “LGBT”.
 Previous work (Wang & Kosinski) has suggested that neural networks might be able to determine sexual orientation from facial structure.
 This work has since been thoroughly rebutted and we wish to emphasize that we see no evidence CLIP models do this.</d-footnote> disability and mental health status, pregnancy and parental status.<d-footnote>For neurons related to age and gender, see "person trait neurons."
 Region neurons seem closely related to race and national origin, responding to ethnicities associated with given regions of the world.
 For sexual orientation, see the {mref("LGBT neuron", 1820)}, which responds to things like pride flags and the word "LGBT."
 There appear to be individual neurons closely linked to {mref("disability status", 1917)}, {mref("mental health status", 2191)}, and {mref("pregnancy status", 2401)}.
 Another neuron seems related to {mref("parental status", 572)}, responding to images of children, children's toys, children's drawings, and words like "mom", "dad", or "parent".</d-footnote> These neurons may reflect prejudices in the “associated” stimuli they respond to, or be used downstream to implement biased behavior.
 There are also a small number of people detectors for individuals who have committed crimes against humanity, and a “toxic” neuron which responds to hate speech and sexual content.
 Having neurons corresponding to sensitive topics doesn’t necessarily mean a network will be prejudiced.
 You could even imagine explicit representations helping in some cases: the toxic neuron might help the model match hateful images with captions that refute them.
 But they are a warning sign for a wide range of possible biases, and studying them may help us find potential biases which might be less on our radar.<d-footnote>Examples of bias in AI models, and work drawing attention to it, has helped the research community to become somewhat “alert” to potential bias with regards to gender and race.
 However, CLIP could easily have biases which we are less alert to, such as biased behavior towards parents when there’s a child’s drawing in the background.</d-footnote></p>